lubojr/naucse.python.cz/lessons/beginners-en/argparse/index.md

 ### Motivation

-In the <link to testing lesson> we have shown that sometimes you need to call a Python program independently with different arguments in order to run computations with different values.
+In the [testing lesson]({{ lesson_url('beginners-en/testing') }}) we have shown that sometimes you need to call a Python program independently with different arguments in order to run computations with different values.

 Letting the tester or user pass these **arguments** from command line (which means not manually editing them inside the Python script) is a great option.